API Testing

 Integrating with CI/CD Pipelines

-Adding smoke testing to Continuous Integration/Continuous Deployment (CI/CD) pipelines is a best practice that uses automation to improve software quality.
-By performing smoke tests automatically as part of the CI/CD process, teams can quickly detect and address issues, ensuring that only builds that pass these first checks advance in the deployment pipeline.
+Another best practice that uses automation is adding smoke testing to Continuous Integration/Continuous Deployment (CI/CD) pipelines.
+When smoke tests are performed automatically as part of the CI/CD process, issues and bugs can be detected and addressed quickly and only builds that pass these first checks advance in the deployment pipeline.

 Regular Updates

-Finally, the smoke testing suite must be updated regularly to cover the application’s new features and critical areas.
-This method ensures extensive coverage throughout time, adjusting to the application’s growth and changes while keeping its effectiveness in detecting issues early.
+The smoke testing suite must be updated regularly to cover the application’s new features.
+This approach ensures that, throughout time, the smoke testing suite adjusts to the application’s growth and is still effective in detecting issues early.

 Common Tools for Smoke Testing